 Near Affton in St. Louis County, Missouri — The American Midwest (Upper Plains)

 Topics and series.
-This historical marker is listed in these topic lists: African Americans • War, US Civil.
-In addition, it is included in the Former U.S. Presidents: #18 Ulysses S. Grant series list.
-A significant historical date for this entry is January 1, 1863.
+This historical marker is listed in this topic list: Notable Places.
+In addition, it is included in the Former U.S. Presidents: #18 Ulysses S. Grant, and the National Historic Landmarks series lists.
+A significant historical year for this entry is 1986.

 Credits.
 This page was last revised on April 24, 2020.
-It was originally submitted on August 24, 2018, by Cosmos Mariner of Cape Canaveral, Florida.
-This page has been viewed 234 times since then and 39 times this year.
-Photos: 1, 2, 3, 4. submitted on August 26, 2018, by Cosmos Mariner of Cape Canaveral, Florida. • Bill Pfingsten was the editor who published this page.
+It was originally submitted on September 3, 2012, by Bill Pfingsten of Bel Air, Maryland.
+This page has been viewed 726 times since then and 13 times this year.
+Last updated on October 15, 2018, by Devry Becker Jones of Washington, District of Columbia.
+Photos: 1, 2, 3. submitted on September 3, 2012, by Bill Pfingsten of Bel Air, Maryland. • Andrew Ruppenstein was the editor who published this page.